Flatness Guided Test-Time Adaptation for Vision-Language Models: Methodology

 \subsubsection{Sharpness-based Test Sample Selection}

 Through sharpness-aware prompt tuning, the prompts are positioned at a flat minimum within the training loss landscape.
-At test time, we aim to maintain the prompts as flat minima in the test loss landscapes for each test sample.
-This can be accomplished by either fine-tuning the prompts individually for each sample or adjusting the test loss landscape to work with the current prompts.
-While fine-tuning can lead prompts away from the training landscape's flat minimum and requires a computationally expensive backward pass, we focus on adjusting the test loss landscape in this paper.
+To avoid computationally expensive gradient descent during inference, we keep the pre-trained prompt fixed and instead adapt the test loss landscapes such that the well-trained prompt from the downstream training dataset (i.e., the training flat minimum) coincides with the flat minimum in the adapted test landscape, as illustrated in Figure \ref{fig:tta_12}.

-Instead of modifying test samples directly via gradient descent, which is resource-intensive, we propose a Sharpness-based Test Sample Selection (STSS) method.
+To achieve this alignment, we propose a Sharpness-based Test Sample Selection (STSS) method.
 STSS utilizes data augmentations to create multiple test loss landscapes for each sample.
-By selecting augmented samples that align the current prompts with flat minima in their respective loss landscapes, we ensure current prompts remain optimal.
+By selecting augmented samples that align the training minimum with flat minima in their respective loss landscapes, we ensure the training minimum remain optimal.
 Given that such alignment typically corresponds to small loss values and reduced loss sharpness in these test landscapes, STSS introduces a sharpness-based score as a metric.
-To mitigate the computational burden of backpropagation in calculating sharpness, we redefine it as follows:
+To mitigate the computational burden of backpropagation in calculating sharpness, we redefine it as the maximum variation in the loss resulting from $R$ random perturbations: